gigouni/selenium-grids/docker/README.md

 ## 1.2.
 Explanations

-* __sudo__: Avoid issues like the most popular one '_Cannot connect to the Docker daemon.
+* __sudo__: Optional but can avoid issues like the most popular one '_Cannot connect to the Docker daemon.
 Is the docker daemon running on this host?_'
 * __docker__: Yep, it's easier to use Docker while calling the docker command
 * __run__: Run an existing, local or remote, Docker image
 * __-it__: Bind the output with your terminal